 Cancer is a word which is widely misunderstood by the common people.
 Various myths have added worldly effects to its entity.
-Though medical science has evolved to the extent of knowing the molecular basis of its cause; but it remains an enigma in the world outside medicine!
+Though medical science has evolved to the extent of knowing the molecular basis of its cause; but what causes cancer still remains an enigma!

 “It is the excessive growth of the normal tissue that leads to cancer.”

 So, what is the difference between a cancer cell and a normal cell?

 A normal cell is controlled by a supreme commander called DNA (Deoxyribo Nucleic Acid).
 This stays inside every human cell, exactly inside the chromosomes.
 This DNA is the authoritarian of every cell division.